NFZ infoline: +48 800 190 590 (in Polish only)

 - Doctors' surgeries are open usually from Monday to Friday, from 8:00 to 18:00.

-- After 6 p.m. on weekdays, at weekends and during holidays, 24-hour medical treatment is available from healthcare services working under contract for the NFZ to provide part of night and holiday healthcare.
+- After 18:00 on weekdays, at weekends and during holidays, 24-hour medical treatment is available from healthcare service providers working under contracts for the NFZ to ensure healthcare services at night and during holidays.

 - You can find their addresses and telephone numbers:

 - on the NFZ website (in Polish only),

-- in clinics and doctors' surgeries that provide primary healthcare under contract to the NFZ.
+- in hospitals, clinics and doctors' surgeries that provide primary healthcare under contract with the NFZ.

 - As dentists often offer both public and private treatment, public services may not be available every day of the week.
 Dentists' surgeries should state the days and times when public services are available - check in advance.

-- A list of services and materials provided free under Polish law is available at dentists' surgeries.
+- A list of services and dental materials provided free under Polish law is available at dentists' surgeries.
 Dentists are not allowed to charge any extra fee for the listed benefits.
 However, you will have to pay for any treatment and/or materials that are not on the list.
-The costs are not refundable in Poland.
+The costs of those are not refundable in Poland.

-- You will need a referral from a doctor to be admitted to hospital, unless you suddenly fall ill or are involved in an accident or other emergency.
+- You will need a referral from a doctor to be admitted to hospital, unless you get unwell suddenly or are involved in an accident or any other emergency.

 - Go to a hospital that has a contract with the NFZ (most hospitals do).
-The National Health Fund logo is usually visible on the building.
+The National Health Fund logo (NFZ) is usually visible on the building.

-- You can also ask the regional branch of the National Health Fund for help in finding the proper healthcare provider or search for it on the NFZ website (Polish only).
+- You can also ask the regional branch of the National Health Fund for help in finding the appropriate healthcare provider or search for it on the NFZ website (Polish only).

-- Operations, diagnostic tests, medicine, medical devices and healthcare food are free of charge during your stay.
+- Surgical operations, diagnostic tests, medicine, medical devices and healthcare food are free of charge during your hospital stay.

 - Show your prescription and your European Health Insurance Card at the pharmacy.